 PortLiner, with partners, has developed a vessel design with flow battery technology, and a battery recharging infrastructure that meets operational requirements and is scalable, to serve multiple vessels.

-In the course of 2020, PortLiner will launch its first "zero emission" vessel, a 135m container ship.
+In Q1 2021, PortLiner will launch its first "zero emission" vessel, a 135m container ship.